PantherFlow (Beta)

 operator

-A query without project
+A query without a project

-pulls all columns, which can slow down queries.
+operator retrieves all columns, which can slow down queries.
 When possible, use project

 to query only the fields you need to investigate.